matthewdiorio/vue-app/README.md

 This is a web application built with Vue3 Composition API that displays items retrieved from the https://dummyjson.com API using Axios.
 It also includes a shopping cart feature that persists across page refreshes using Vuex and local storage.
 The UI is styled using Tailwind CSS.

-## See it live

-The project is hosted on Firebase and can be viewed here: https://vuecommerce-77179.web.app

 ## Features